Stuartwastaken/LarkLark/README.md

 ## 🌳 LarkLark Interpreter

 LarkLark comes with its own interpreter to execute your bird-inspired code.
-Simply write your code in a `.lark` file and let the interpreter take flight!
+Simply write your code in a `.lark` file and watch your bird-calls come to life!

 ## 🎉 Getting Started

-Ready to start coding like a bird?
-Follow these steps:
+Ready to start your bird-coding journey?
+Here's how:

 1. Clone the LarkLark repository: `git clone https://github.com/username/LarkLark.git`
 2. Navigate to the LarkLark directory: `cd LarkLark`